awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 ## Include library dependencies in a layer<a name="configuration-layers-path"></a>

-You can move runtime dependencies out of your Lambda function by placing them in a layer\.
-Each Lambda runtime includes the paths to specific folders in the `/opt` directory\.
-Define the same folder structure in your layer \.zip archive to ensure that your function code has access to the libraries in that layer\.
+Each Lambda runtime adds specific `/opt` directory folders to the PATH variable\.
+If the layer uses the same folder structure, your function code can access the layer content without the need to specify the path\.

-To include libraries in a layer, place them in one of the folders that your runtime supports, or modify that path variable for your language\.
 The following table lists the folder paths that each runtime supports\.

 **Layer paths for each Lambda runtime**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)

-The following examples show how you can structure the folders for your layer\.
+The following examples show how you can structure the folders in your layer \.zip archive\.

 ------
 #### [ Node\.js ]